algolia/jekyll-algolia/README.md

 This will push the content of your jekyll website to your Algolia index.

-You can specify any option you would normally pass to `jekyll build`, like `--config`, `--source`, `--destination`, etc.
+You can specify any option you would pass to `jekyll build`, like `--config`, `--source`, `--destination`, etc.

 ## Installation

 First, add the `algoliasearch-jekyll` gem to your `Gemfile`, in the `:jekyll_plugins` section.
-If you do not yet have a `Gemfile`, here is the minimum content to get your started.
+If you do not yet have a `Gemfile`, here is the minimal content to get your started.

 ```ruby
 source 'https://rubygems.org'